GlueOps/glueops-dev/docs/deploy-applications/hello-world.md

 Replace `GH_TOKEN` with your secret name.
 :::

-## Deploy the App and Register Environments
+## Deploy the Application and Register Deployment Environments

 Next, deploy the app and register the specified environments (prod, stage, uat) inside the GlueOps Argo CD.
 Here's what you need to do: